sbovyrin/altvim/README.md

 - [x] Figure out why node is not defined for coc plugin
 - [x] Prevent error messages after installing the plugin
 - [x] Fix ctrl + left/right behavior
-- [ ] Allow user define custom .vimrc location
+- [x] Allow user define custom snippet location
-- [ ] Allow user define custom snippetd location
+- [ ] Move plugins settings to separate file
 - [ ] Create `isActivePlugin` function to check whether a plugin is loaded and active
 - [ ] Check how the plugin works with other plugin systems
 - [ ] Create custom colorscheme